Banega00/pong_multiplayer_game/README.md

 6. If opponent player accepts game invitation, both players will gets notification that game is about to start in 5 sec - afterwhich game window will be opened.
   <img src="https://user-images.githubusercontent.com/44339816/134214962-5dbf63d1-4279-4295-8f4f-4b1821c7c9aa.png" width="450">

-7. Player how initialized game request can configure game wining points, and game timer, also both players are able to choose their colors
+7. Player who initialized the game request can configure game wining points, and game timer, also both players are able to choose their colors
 8. When both players press ready button - game is started and ball will start to move

    <img src="https://user-images.githubusercontent.com/44339816/134215538-f4b9df48-19ed-4e92-ab8b-4270a4c368ba.png" width="450">